codermyagiz/Music/README.md

 Parts of this article are taken from Musab Kılıç's [MicroBike](https://github.com/musabkilic/MicroBike) project.
 I suggest you review this project.

+## Note:

+The project is **not currently in English** but will come out in English version as soon as possible.

 Muzaffer Yagiz YASAK
 @codermyagiz & @coder_m.yagiz